WilliamAufort/ImageIndexing/README.md

 uses a linear filter to delete noise on the image.
 Particularly efficient against specular noise.

-	./genHistograms
+	./genHistograms <folder> <nb_thread> [<regex>]

-generated all the histograms needed to do the shape retrieval.
+generated all the histograms needed to do the shape retrieval.The argument <folder> is the folder containging the .pgm you want to analyse. <nb_thread> is the number of thread launched.
+The argument <regex> is optional.
+When it is given, the histograms are generated only for files whose name matches the regular expression.
+If there is none, the default regex ".*pgm" is used.
+For instance0

+	./genHistograms database 8

+computes the histograms of all pgm in database with 8 threads, or

+	./genHistograms database 8 ".*snake.*pgm"

+computes the histograms of the pgm in database whose filename matches ".*snake.*pgm" on 8 threads.
-Be careful !
-This executable is too much long (more than a day with parallelization).
-That's why you can use directly the histograms in the directory: histograms/database
+Be careful!
+This executable is too much long (more than a day with parallelization, about 100h sequentially).
+That's why you can use directly the histograms in the directory histograms/database

 	./indexing